yyhh-org/site/content/ecobee3-installation-with-k-wire.md

 ![step 1](https://farm5.staticflickr.com/4559/38758945231_bccf06a000.jpg)

 My Internet search eventually brought me to a <a href="https://www.youtube.com/watch?v=NTDRQNpGi1c">Youtube video</a>, where someone had a similar problem with installing a Nest thermostat.
-Basically, the solution was to correct the **K** wire to the **Y1** wire.
+Basically, the solution was to connect the **K** wire to the **Y1** wire.

 I said to myself, maybe this works for Ecobee3 too.
 So I did just that: